-- Melt the 1 Tbsp. butter in mircowave.
+- Melt the 1 Tbsp butter in the microwave.
 Using a pastry brush, brush butter in the molds of two 12 full-size shell-shaped madeleine pans.
-Then using a fine mesh strainer, lightly dust 1 Tbsp. flour over the molds.
+Then using a fine-mesh strainer, lightly dust 1 Tbsp flour over the molds.

 - Remove the batter from the refrigerator and fill each mold in the madeleine pan with 1 Tbsp. of the batter.
-I scoop the butter with a 1-Tbsp. measuring spoon and transfer the batter into each mold with a mini rubber spatula.
+I scoop the batter with a 1-tablespoon measuring spoon and transfer the batter into each mold with a mini rubber spatula.
 No need to smooth out the batter in the mold as it’ll melt in the oven.

 - Bake at 375°F (190°C) for 11-13 minutes, or until the madeleines’ edges looks done and the tops spring back when touched.

 - Remove the pan from the oven and let cool for 3 minutes.
 Using a fork, gently release the madeleines from the molds and transfer them onto a cooling rack.